Apollo

 Cylinder Beach, North Stradbroke Island

-As our favourite campground on Straddie, some sites overlook the turquoise breaks of Cylinder Beach.
-The facility’s here are first rate and the local shops only a short stroll away.
+As our favourite campground on Straddie, some pitches overlook the turquoise breaks of Cylinder Beach.
+The facilities here are first rate and the local shops are only a short stroll away.
 If you tire of gazing at the dreamy sea view, you’ll find plenty of adventures scattered around the island.

-Fancy relaxing with waterfront views and sinking a brew by the campfire come sundown?
+Fancy relaxing with waterfront views and nursing a brew by the campfire come sundown?
 Then make a beeline for Lake Moogerah.
-Perched high in the Gold Coast Hinterland, this lovely spot lures seclusion-seeking South East Queenslanders.
+Perched in the heart of Scenic Rim, this lovely spot lures seclusion-seeking South East Queenslanders.
 Top-notch amenities mean you won’t have to rough it.

 O’Reilly’s Campground, Lamington National Park

-Straddling Lamington National Park, this local landmark, has become an institution for its convenient location and awe-inspiring views.
-Lamington’s top trails are an easy car trip away, and the on-site restaurant does a mean wood-fired pizza.
-Don’t leave without sipping freshly-fermented vino from O’Reilly’s award-winning vineyard.
+Straddling Lamington National Park, this local landmark has become an institution thanks to its handy location and awe-inspiring views.
+Lamington’s top trails are an easy drive away, and the on-site restaurant does a cracking wood-fired pizza.
+Don’t leave without sampling freshly fermented vino from O’Reilly’s award-winning vineyard.

 Upper Stony Camping Area, Byfield National Park

-Byfield National Park is Rockhampton’s premiere recreation playground, and this lovely creek-facing spot is the best of the lot.
-Most sites reside within easy stumbling distance of the aquamarine blue Stony Creek, a scenic watering hole that’s perfect to beat Queensland’s stifling heat.
+Byfield National Park is Rockhampton’s premier recreation playground, and this lovely creek-side spot is the best of the lot.
+Most pitches are within easy stumbling distance of the aquamarine-blue Stony Creek, a scenic watering hole that’s perfect for beating Queensland’s stifling heat.
 Avoid weekends if you can.

-Main amenities: toilets, non-potable water, fire pits, bbq
+Main amenities: toilets, non-potable water, fire pits, automatic BBQ for day-use

 Brisbane Road-trip Itineraries